 Tom McIntyre talks about antique pocket watches, discussing key manufacturers, the mechanics behind the watches, the varying types, and the collecting hobby in general.
-Based in Massachusetts, Tom can be reached via his website, American Watch Company Web, which is a member of our Hall of Fame.

 I got interested in clocks in 1967, and I started collecting watches fairly seriously in the early ‘80s.
 I ran out of room for clocks.
 Pocket watches are a little bit more manageable, and in some ways more interesting, too.
 I collect precision clocks, clocks that are very accurate timekeepers, and marine chronometers; things like that.